getcarina/getcarina.com/CONTRIBUTING.md

 2. Save your diagram in Draw.io by clicking **File**>**Export as**>**SVG** or take a picture of you sketch.
 Send the saved `.svg` file or the picture to nate.archer@rackspace.com.
 Nate will either triage the diagram, or create a diagram based off of your sketch.

 3. Afterward the diagram has undergone triage, Nate will send the edited file back.
-With the new diagram in your possession, go ahead an place the file into the `_assets/img/[name of article]` directory for your article.
+With the new diagram in your possession, go ahead an place the file into the `_assets/img/<articleName>` directory for your article.
 Be sure the you are saving the file as `.svg` file.

 ## Visuals